Join | Login

 Lacrosse Magazine, owned and published by US Lacrosse, the national governing body of men’s and women’s lacrosse, is circulated to more than 430,000 members of the organization as one of the benefits of membership.
 Join Today!

-US Lacrosse announced today that applications for players wishing to try out for the 2016-17 U.S. Women’s National Team are now available.
+The deadline for applications for players wishing to try out for the 2016-17 U.S. Women’s National Team has been extended to June 15.
 Tryouts will be held August 5-7, 2016 at the new national team training center at US Lacrosse headquarters in Sparks, Md.

 Subscribe to the US Lacrosse Blog